ruckertm/HINT/hilatex/examples/README.md

 are processed by tex, pdftex, or hitex.
 They illustrate or test various features.
 For example plainlinks1.tex is the most simple program to test links.
-The number preceeding the .tex enumerate the examples for the same feature in increasing complexity.
+The number preceding the .tex enumerate the examples for the same feature in increasing complexity.

-For each plain*.tex file the is a ltx*.tex file trying to achive the same result using LaTeX syntax.
+For each plain*.tex file there is a ltx*.tex file trying to achieve the same result using LaTeX syntax.
 These files must be processed by latex, pdflatex, or hilatex.

 ### plainlinks1.tex ltxlinks1.tex
 The first page contains three clickable links to the next three pages